54-40 (band): History

-The band's song "I Go Blind" was covered in the mid-1990s by American band Hootie & the Blowfish, and was featured on the first soundtrack to the TV series Friends.
+The band's song "I Go Blind" was covered in the mid-1990s by American band Hootie & the Blowfish, and the cover was featured on the first soundtrack to the TV series Friends.
 The song also appears on two compilations released by the band: 2000's Scattered, Smothered and Covered and 2003's The Best of Hootie & the Blowfish (1993 Thru 2003).
 Royalties from the Hootie and the Blowfish cover enabled the band to build their own recording studio in Vancouver.

 Dave Genn, formerly of Matthew Good Band, joined 54-40 in 2003.
-In February 2005, it was announced that Comparelli left the band due to personal reasons.
+In February 2005, it was announced that Comparelli left the band for personal reasons.
 That same year, 54-40 signed with True North Records.

 In 2010, to celebrate the band's 30 years together and almost 25 years since their first commercial album The Green Album, the band went on a promotional concert tour with a two-set act.
 The first set was The Green Album from start to finish.
 The second set was one song from every album since, with the exception of Dear Dear where they played two songs.
 54-40 also performed a new song from their upcoming record, Lost in the City, which was released on June 14, 2011.

 In January 2016, the band released a greatest hits album titled La Difference: A History Unplugged.
 Tracks included "One Day In Your Life", "I Go Blind", and "Ocean Pearl".
 The album was released through eOne Music.
 The band then set out on a month-long theatre tour across Canada to support the album.
 In 2017 they played at Peachfest in Penticton.

 In 2018 54-40 performed with fiddler Daniel Lapp, both locally and also as the opening band at Ottawa's CityFolk Festival.

 Lead singer Neil Osborne began playing shows with his daughter, singer-songwriter Kandle, billing themselves as A Family Curse, self-described as "pure folk-art worked from found objects (something old, something new)."
 A Toronto show took place May 8, 2019 at the intimate and tiny 20-capacity Radical Road Brewing Co.
 The father-daughter duo played later that year on August 7, 2019 as part of Roy Thompson Hall's Live on the Patio series, also in Toronto.
 These shows were bookended by shows in Montréal, where Kandle resides, in February and August 2019.